Joseph is an IT nerd who is a long-time fan of the Dark Souls franchise.

 Dark Souls: The Board Game is a dungeon-crawler that uses dice, AI behavior cards, and node-based movement to simulate the tense atmosphere, solid combat, and overall difficulty of the video game franchise that it is based on.

-There are four different starting classes in the base game for players to choose from: the Warrior, the Assassin, the Knight, and the Herald.
-In this guide I will only be covering the Herald and various strategies and equipment you should look out for while playing the game.
+The Characters Expansion adds new armour treasure cards as well as six new starting characters: Mercenary, Sorcerer, Thief, Pyromancer, Cleric, and Deprived.
+In this guide, I will only be covering the Cleric and various strategies and equipment you should look out for while playing the game.

 Other Character Guides

 - Dark Souls Board Game Character Guide: The Herald